vmware-archive/healthcheck/README.md

  - Integrates easily with Kubernetes.
 This library explicitly separates liveness vs. readiness checks instead of lumping everything into a single category of check.

- - Optionally exposes check results as [Prometheus gauge](https://prometheus.io/docs/concepts/metric_types/#gauge) metrics.
+ - Optionally exposes each check as a [Prometheus gauge](https://prometheus.io/docs/concepts/metric_types/#gauge) metric.
 This allows for cluster-wide monitoring and alerting on individual checks.

  - Supports asynchronous checks, which run in a background goroutine at a fixed interval.
 These are useful for expensive checks that you don't want to add latency to the liveness and readiness endpoints.